otrv4/otrv4/otrv4.md

 ### Protocol events

-The following sections will outline the actions the protocol should implement.
+The following sections will outline the actions that the protocol should implement.

 Note:

 * If the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.
 * The exception here is the DH Commit and pre-key messages where the recipient instance tag may be 0, which indicates that no particular instance is specified.
 * The protocol is initialized with the allowed versions (3 and/or 4).
 * The protocol enforce starting a DAKE when it receives a whitespace tag.

 #### Receiving plaintext without the whitespace tag

-* This message should be displayed to the user.
+* The message should be displayed to the user.

 If `msgstate` is not `MSGSTATE_PLAINTEXT`: